 Chicken pieces are crunchy on the outside and tender on the inside dipped in a sauce of oil and shallots that will leave you in love.
 In particular, it is not as greasy as fried chicken in Western countries.

-This food was born 30 years ago when a couple selling chicken at Hat Yai market did not sell all the chicken, and they used leftover chicken to turn into this delicious crispy fried chicken.
+This food was born 30 years ago when a couple selling chicken at Hat Yai market did not sell all the chicken.
+They used leftover chicken to turn into this delicious crispy fried dish.

 Besides the great dishes above, you should also not miss the fabulous recipes below.
 Make the most of your remaining days in Thailand to enjoy this culinary quintessence right away.

 29. Pak Boong – Stir-Fried Morning Glory